prodblog/prodblog.github.io/_posts/2015-09-04-world-of-warcraft-and-color.markdown

 ![Genius.com - White Profile](/assets/img/wow/genius.png)

-There is room for improvement with Genius, but in general the site does a very good job at highlighting valued contributors.
-One thing that bothers me is how weak Eminem's color is.
-Maybe I'm just used to WoW's color key, but green seems a bit too light to give one of the best rappers alive.
+Within a glance you can tell which users have more IQ points without actually reading the number.
+Even Eminem contributes to the website and has a decent (green) color for his profile.

 ![Google's newest email service](/assets/img/wow/inbox.png)

 Google's newest email interface, [Inbox](www.inbox.google.com/), introduced smart filtering for emails.
 Promotions get tucked away and conversations between coworkers or friends are prominent.
 The use of color here is only within category icons.
 A few icons does not effectively display information about the content behind the subject lines.

 Considering the technology behind Inbox, I am disappointed that Google hasn't done more to include some form of Color Coded Quality.
 There is a huge amount of potential here and I hope Google takes a long look at their interface.
+Think about how easy email would be if you just had color levels for email importance!

 ##The Future of Color
 Products today rarely use color effectively.
 It's very easy to launch a product with one color and call it "flat".
-I personally will be paying a lot more attention to the use of color in future products, and will probably shamelessly steal the famous color key from World of Warcraft.
+I personally will be paying a lot more attention to the use of color in future products, and will probably shamelessly steal the famous color key from World of Warcraft when I design something in the future.

 Disregarding the color spectrum is a mistake.
 Use it well and use it wisely.